mhmdxsadk/buu/README.md

-# buu
+# BUU

 **buu** is a small, fast Rust-powered CLI tool that updates, upgrades, and cleans your Homebrew installation in one clean and satisfying command.
-It runs `brew update`, `brew upgrade`, and `brew cleanup -s` with pretty output, color formatting, and smart detection of whether anything actually changed.
+It runs `brew update`, `brew upgrade`, and `brew cleanup -s` with pretty presentation layer on top of it.

 ---